Mexicano 777: 1990s

 Mexicano 777 began his musical career during the early 1990s, alongside such artists as DJ Playero and DJ Adam.
 First with Adam he wrote "Se Testigo" and won the "Best New Style Award".
-During this time, hip hop in Puerto Rico was at a popular high, and artists from this era included him, Vico C, Eddie Dee, Don Chezina, and MC Ceja.
+During this time, hip hop in Puerto Rico was at a popular high, and artists from this era included Mexicano 777, Vico C, Eddie Dee, Don Chezina, and MC Ceja.

 In 1993, Perales Ortiz allegedly participated in an armed robbery of a Fajardo restaurant, in which he was accused of pulling a firearm on employees and taking off with $2,000 dollars in cash.

 In 1996, his hit "Desde La Isla De La Muerte" formed part of the "Guatauba" release in New York together with Tony Touch, one of the most known hispanic DJs.
 He would later make a music video for said song.

-Mexicano 777 collaborated with Fat Joe in 1997 on the song "No Mas Tregua".
-The song was featured on the 1997 album Boricua Guerrero First Combat.
-Also in 1997, his song "Razor Sharp" together with Curly y Demus from Boricua Guerrero The E.P. opened the door for the international market.
+In 1997, his song "Razor Sharp" together with Curly y Demus from Boricua Guerrero The E.P. opened the door for the international market.
+The song was a major hit and the video is noted for its high production value for that era.
+The track, often found in Reggaeton retrospectives, solidified his reputation in the genre.

 On June 22, 1997, Mexicano 777 was at a discothèque when a shooting took place.
 He held 19 year old Laura Isabel Aponte Rivera in his hands and prayed before she was taken to a hospital, where she died of a gunshot to the head.
 Aponte Rivera's mother Myra Rivera credited Mexicano 777 with helping her see her daughter at the hospital before she died.